 The ALU includes 300 built-in games (see here for a full game list).
 Many of those games are console games but there are some very good classic Arcade games as well, such as: Asteroids, Tron, Millipede, Elevator Action and more.
 When you consider the competitors which are typically 12 (or fewer) games in a cabinet, this is impressive!
 I wasn’t worried about the somewhat limited built-in set of games, I knew from my experience with the ALP that adding more games was as simple as setting up CoinOpsX.
-After preparing the USB drive, the ALU can now play well over 7.5k more games including some exciting hits like Dragon’s Lair (the Laser Disc Game from ’83), Golden Tee and quite literally we’d be here all day if I listed them all.
+After preparing the USB drive, the ALU can now play well over thousands of games including some exciting hits like Dragon’s Lair (the Laser Disc Game from ’83), Golden Tee, Galaga, etc. and quite literally we’d be here all day if I listed them all.
 Just know, almost every classic game you might ever want to play on the ALU can be played.

 While I definitely understand the appeal of some of the competing arcade machines on the market, I can’t see paying 40% more than the cost of an ALU for them.
 Those machines offer no path for expansion, you’re stuck with a small, pretty cabinet that will never play anything else without some invasive moding.
 The ALU is very different, it allows you to connect to the internet (firmware updates, on-line leaderboards, Arcadenet), use the control deck over OTG (on the go) or Bluetooth to connect to other devices.
 Basically, the ALU can act as an Arcade terminal to allow playing games on other machines, including portable retro gaming handheld devices!
 It also includes hundreds of games, with the potential to add thousands more.
 The ALU is, without a doubt, the best value for anyone who wants to play classic Arcade games (cabinet form-factor) in their home.